Jackie Greenwood

 Cognitive Behaviour Therapy- children (FRIENDS for LIFE)

-Level 7 Post Graduate Diploma Dyslexia
+Level 7 Post Graduate Diploma in Dyslexia

 Level 7 Insights into Dyslexia (Approved Teacher Status)